mrfito/WildTech-Visioneers/README.md

       - Identifies species using models

 ### Overall Solution
-Develop and mobile application that can run on the leading operating systems (i.e. windows, MacOS, Android) that provides the following features:
+The proposed solution entails the development of a mobile application compatible with leading operating systems, such as Windows, MacOS, and Android, offering the following features:
   - Camera control
     - Turn on and off
     - Change settings